bpriviere/rrl_docs/docs/source/index.md

 Welcome!

-The purpose of this documentation page is to collect information on NYU's Center for Robotics and Embodied Intelligence (CREO) such as inventory and README's for robots and equipment.
+The purpose of this documentation page is to collect internal information on Riviere Robot Lab (RRL).
-The docs could also be extended for system-level things like onboarding, safety, etc.

 The docs page is built on [Sphinx](https://www.sphinx-doc.org/en/master/), which is a documentation generator.